 Tell Everyone You Are Moving—Not Just Family & Friends

 It's natural to focus on goodbyes to your family and friends, but it is vital to notify your financial institutions too.
 Contact your bank and explain that you are moving abroad—if they are unable to offer you a global account, you will want to find a bank that can.
 Aside from notifying your bank, you will also want to notify your children’s school, the post office, and your insurance company.
+An easy way to determine who you need to notify of an international move is by going through your email and mail.
+Check for bills, letters, and other official documents from individuals and businesses that will need to know you’re moving out of the country.

 Do Research for Unique Relocation